emberjs/rfcs/text/0800-ts-adoption-plan.md

 - release infrastructure to allow us to handle pre-release testing, feature flags, and alpha and beta releases
 - updates to our documentation to include TypeScript as a first-class citizen of the ecosystem

+While we need full template-aware type checking to complete our support for TypeScript, this RFC intentionally defers that consideration to a dedicated RFC to hammer out the remaining design questions around [Glint][glint].

 ### Semantic Versioning